 I am an assistant professor in the EECS department at UC Berkeley and a founding member of the new UC Berkeley RISE Lab.
-My research interests are at the intersection of machine learning and data systems and explore the challenges of distributed machine learning and inference on large models and datasets, real-time model serving and personalization, and applying machine learning techniques to system tuning and management.
+My research interests are at the intersection of machine learning and data systems and my students are working on a wide range of projects including:

-I am fortunate to advise the following excellent students.
+I am fortunate to advise the following amazing students.

 I am currently on the technical advisory board for Deepscale.ai which is developing new computer vision software and systems for autonomous vehicles.
 Deepscale.ai is currently hiring!